A family tradition

 Certification is obtained after an observation period of 3 years, the so-called "conversion".
 In our case, this is not really a conversion: our practices remain the same but are simply now monitored and audited by a third party, the certification body.

 Today, all our products have been certified as "organic" (only the oldest vintages prior to our certification are sometimes sold and do not bear the organic certificate).

-"Natural wines" are wines made only with indigenous yeasts (naturally present on the grapes), and without added sulfite.
+"Natural wines" are organic wines made only with indigenous yeasts (naturally present on the grapes), and without added sulfite.